Get to Know New Zealand with Car Hire from DriveNow

-How old must I be to hire a car in New Zealand?
+How Old Must I Be to Hire a Car in New Zealand?

-You must be over 21 to rent a car in New Zealand.
+You must be over 21 to secure a car rental in New Zealand.
 Drivers in the 21 to 25 bracket will often be required to pay a young person's surcharge fee.
 Driver licenses must be full and unrestricted and been held for at least 12 months.

 You can drive in New Zealand using your own driving license as long as it is in English or has an English translation.
-Otherwise you will require an International Driving Permit which will be readily available in your country.
+Otherwise, you will require an International Driving Permit which will be readily available in your country.
 All designated drivers need to have their driving license details recorded when collecting their NZ car rental.

 Driving in New Zealand

-In New Zealand driving is on the left and all measurements are in metric.
-Fuel is delivered in litres and petrol stations will accept all major credit cards.
+In New Zealand driving is on the left, and all measurements are in metric.
+Fuel is delivered in litres, and petrol stations will accept all major credit cards.

-in New Zealand
+Speed Limits in New Zealand

 In New Zealand highways and freeways are limited to 100kmh and urban traffic to 50kmh.

-in New Zealand
+Speeding Fines in New Zealand

 The hirer is liable for all speed and traffic infringements incurred during the hiring period.
 Rental companies will charge your credit card for any infringements received and may include an administration fee – this often occurs after the hiring period.

 Car Hire - Automatic or Manual Transmission?

 Both manual and automatic transmission equipped cars are available for hire in New Zealand – the majority are automatic transmission.

-Car Hire payment
+Car Hire Payment

 Excess Insurance Options